Deputy Superintendent Threaten For Speaking Against Cheating During Exam - UrduPoint

 Deputy Superintendent Threaten For Speaking Against Cheating During Exam

-Alleged cheating mafia on Saturday threatened a deputy superintendent for taking action against the exam centre administration for their alleged facilitation to students in physic paper in New Murree

-Murree, (UrduPoint / Pakistan Point News / Online - 29th February, 2020) Alleged cheating mafia on Saturday threatened a deputy superintendent for taking action against the exam centre administration for their alleged facilitation to students in physic paper in New Murree.The alleged cheating was facilitated to the students of Misali Public School during their physic paper which was held in an exam center in Gulhari Gali on Friday.The alleged cheating mafia officials threatened deputy superintendent Syed Shakeel Shah when he opposed their act.
+(UrduPoint / Pakistan Point News / Online - 01st March, 2020) Alleged cheating mafia on Saturday threatened a deputy superintendent for taking action against the exam centre administration for their alleged facilitation to students in physic paper in New Murree.The alleged cheating was facilitated to the students of Misali Public School during their physic paper which was held in an exam center in Gulhari Gali on Friday.The alleged cheating mafia officials threatened deputy superintendent Syed Shakeel Shah when he opposed their act.

 It is to mention here that Shah had stopped headmaster and superintendent for solving their exam paper.
 They not only used abused language against Shah but threatened him for dire consequences for his resistance.The sources have confirmed that BISE three officers had allegedly charged hundreds of thousands of rupees from the school administration for providing exam material during papers.